-You must consider the main objectives of the qualification, and consider how you will demonstrate these areas through your business project, this includes how you will
+You should consider the main objectives of the qualification, and consider how you will demonstrate these areas through your business project, this includes how you will

-- apply a range of leadership and management concepts, theories and techniques within your practice - lead and manage the performance of staff - lead approaches that are child-centred in practice - lead and manage improvements of provision within your own setting/organisation - lead and manage safeguarding practices within your role - lead and manage health and safety practices within your role - use critical and reflective thinking to support your work.
+- apply a range of leadership and management concepts, theories and techniques within your practice - lead and manage the performance of staff - lead approaches that are person/child-centred in practice - lead and manage improvements of provision within your own organisation/setting - lead and manage safeguarding practices within your role - lead and manage health and safety practices within your role - use critical and reflective thinking to support your work.

 You must consider the contents of the optional units that you are completing as part of the qualification and how you will be able to demonstrate your practice from these units through your business project.
+This includes how you have considered and used any theories, models and research related to the optional unit content areas as part of the development and implementation of your business project.